Universal Limits on Quantum Correlations: VII. DISCUSSION AND OUTLOOK

-The coexistence of entanglement floors and metrological ceilings reveals a new geometric object in quantum theory—a \emph{light cone in state space}.
-Just as the Minkowski light cone limits the propagation of signals in spacetime, positivity defines a causal domain in the manifold of quantum states.
-In dynamical settings, operator spreading and quantum information flow generate analogous causal structures: Lieb–Robinson bounds constrain local Hamiltonian evolution, while studies of out-of-time-ordered correlators and quantum scrambling have mapped the shapes of these ``information light cones'' in chaotic and long-range systems \cite{SwingleReview2018,XuSwingle2019,ZhouSwingle2020,TranLucas2020}.
-The positivity light cone plays the same role in the static geometry of state space, delineating the frontier of physically allowed correlations.
-Within this domain, correlations and information can vary freely; outside it, the Gram matrix would cease to be positive.
-Approaching the positivity light cone corresponds to pushing a quantum system to the brink of physical realizability: entanglement diverges, Fisher information saturates, and all correlation measures exhibit universal fold- or cusp-type scaling.
-This causal interpretation of positivity geometry links the kinematic constraints of quantum mechanics to the dynamical constraints of information flow.
+The coexistence of entanglement floors and metrological ceilings reveals a new geometric object: a \emph{positivity light cone} in the space of quantum states.
+Just as the Minkowski light cone constrains the propagation of signals in spacetime, positivity constraints delineate a causal domain in correlation space.
+Within this domain, correlations and information curvature can vary freely; outside it, the Gram matrix would cease to be positive.